NorSC/supervisor-search/_supervisors/emma-anderson.md

 title: Emma Anderson
 available: true
 email: emma.anderson2@northumbria.ac.uk
-office_hours: |-
-  Monday 13:00-14:00
-  Wednesday 11:00-12:00
-  Or contact me to arrange another time.
-I work Monday-Thursday.
+office_hours: I will be available in my office ELA 118 on Monday 27th September 1-2pm and on Wednesday 29th September 10-11am.
+You can also contact me via email to arrange an appointment outside these times and I will be on campus w/c 27th September on Monday and Wednesday.
 research_group: Digital Learning Laboratory
 research_themes:
   - Web Design and Development